 Here’s How Savvy Seniors Save Money with Medicare

 If you’re healthy and getting ready to get your Medicare benefits for the first time, you have a six-month window that allows you to buy the Medicare supplement plan of your choice without any questions.
 This is your Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
 All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting.... and you can’t be turned down.
-This individual In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
-Health plan enrollment is ordinarily subject to restrictions.... period starts on the day that your Medicare Part B benefits begin.
+This individual During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
+OEP starts on January 1 and ends on... starts on the day that your Medicare Part B benefits begin.

 Savvy seniors turning age 65, particularly those in good health, realize that the extensive coverage provided by Medicare Plan F and If you're turning age 65 this year, Medicare Supplement Plan G is the most comprehensive Medicare supplement you can buy.
 It's also the most popular.
 You might be thinking that Medicare Supplement Plan F is... is a huge benefit.
 They have also figured out that paying $150 or more per month, when they only see their doctor for regular checkups and minor illnesses, costs a lot in annual premiums.
 So, these seniors take the high deductible option and cover the minor costs out-of-pocket.